oelin/april/readme.md

 ## Skip

 Aprils provides a neat little function called `skip`.
-Skip does its best to parse something but **doesn't throw an error if it fails**.
+Skip does its best to parse something but doesn't throw an error if it fails.
 Skip can be used to provide multiple choices.

 ```js
 function number() {